electricimp/ElectricImp-Sublime/README.md

 ## License

-The Electric Imp Sublime Plugin is licensed under the [MIT License](./LICENSE).
+The Electric Imp Sublime Plug-in is licensed under the [MIT License](./LICENSE).